 Poler: 413 SW 10th Ave, Portland, OR 97205

 After being surrounded by such an outdoors-y crowd for less than 24 hours, we felt it was only right to try and find the best outdoor adventure shop.
 Poler is the place.
-We stumbled upon it while turning the corner a block from the hotel—one look at the camping environment they styled in the window and we knew we had to explore it.
+We stumbled upon it while turning the corner a block from the hotel—one look at the camping environment they styled in the window, and we knew we had to check it out.
 It’s filled with colorful camping gear from their own line that ranges from thermoses, hats, and backpacks—to larger items like tents and sleeping bags.
 If this place doesn’t make you want to drop everything and go camping, then I don’t know what will.
 You can even take a load off on their centralized pair of sofas where you can peruse an impressive selection of books and magazines on adventure and travel photography.

 For Gifts and Blooms